-CSAB 2020 Special Round Counselling: 1st allotment result announced on csab.nic.in
+CSAB 2020 Special Round: 1st allotment result out; Online reporting process to close at 10 pm

 Here is the direct link to CSAB Special Round - Printing of Locked Choices.

-The admission process based on the first allotment was supposed to complete before November 23; however, it is expected that the deadline to complete the process will be extended.
+Here is the direct link to the Information Brochure of CSAB-2020 Special Rounds.

 A total number of 7,445 seats remain vacant after six rounds of JoSAA allotment this year for which CSAB is conducting a special round.

 The special round will be conducted only for NITs, IIITs and other GFTIs (except IITs) after completion of all the JoSAA rounds.
 This will be open to all the candidates who have appeared for the JEE Main exam and have accepted and paid the Partial Admission Fee against the JoSAA-2020 allotted seat or whose admissions was withdrawn or cancelled can participate and need to pay a registration fee of Rs.
 2000.